SamErde/TheCleaners/docs/Clear-OldIISLog.md

 each web site.
 Otherwise, it checks the assumed default log folder location and the registry for the IIS log file location.

+To Do: Add a summary of which blocks were run and possibly a count of log files removed.

 ## RELATED LINKS